 - “There’s no toilet paper!”
 (Cloth wipes, anyone?)

 - No running water for a full day and night.
 (Do not skip bathing or washing dishes!)

-- Robbery/home invasion drill (Do several with the intruder coming in different doors/windows.)
+- Do a Robbery/home invasion drill (Include several with the intruder coming in different doors/windows.)

-- Spend a day unplugged from electronic devices (no internet connection).
+- Spend a day unplugged from electronic devices to see how your family does with no internet connection.

 Put your supplies to work